baygeldin/video-inference-validation/README.md

 - `sigma_schedule` records the actual sigma value used for each denoising step
 - `original_prediction_latents_saved` records whether reused prediction steps ran fresh model inference and saved those fresh predictions

+## Analysis

 Saved latent runs can be compared with `viv compare`.
 The command writes `comparison.json` in the output folder and includes only prompt IDs that are present in the baseline and every compared generation:

 ```bash
 viv compare \